Sequences of All-Time:

 A crucial fact about the smoothly-edited film was that all the black and white scenes in the film played in correct chronological order, while the color scenes (each about five minutes in length) played in reverse order.
 Both narratives played separately and alternately until the film's climactic conclusion when the two strands merged into a color sequence.

-The twisty film told about how anterograde amnesia sufferer and ex-insurance investigator Leonard Shelby (Guy Pearce) was investigating the brutal and cold-blooded rape and murder of his wife during a burglary (that caused his own amnesia due to a blow to the head).
+The twisty film told about how anterograde amnesia sufferer and ex-insurance investigator Leonard Shelby (Guy Pearce) was investigating the brutal and cold-blooded rape and murder of his wife during a late-night burglary (that caused his own amnesia due to a blow to his skull).
 He was using his tattoos, Polaroids, and cryptic notes to aid his short-term memory and provide clues to finding the second intruder.

 In the first scene, Leonard killed crooked cop "Teddy" Gammell (Joe Pantoliano), whose real name was John Edward Gammel (John G), believing he was one of the murderous burglars - but Teddy was the 'wrong guy' and wasn't responsible for his wife's death at all.